Skip to main content

 And certain banks and financial institutions are legally prohibited from using cloud platforms at all."
 By operating its own infrastructure in neutral data centers, Alembic can serve customers who would never consider cloud-based analytics -- a competitive moat that would be difficult for hyperscale cloud providers to replicate.
 How Jensen Huang read a news article and changed Alembic's destiny Alembic's relationship with Nvidia illustrates both the startup's technical ambitions and how the chip giant supports promising AI companies.
 Nvidia is Alembic's founding enterprise customer, exclusive supercomputing partner and a key technical collaborator -- though notably not an investor.
 After Alembic announced its Series A funding in early 2024, Nvidia co-founder and CEO Jensen Huang read the VentureBeat coverage and emailed his staff suggesting they explore the company, according to Puig.

-Will owning the hardware pay off?
-Alembic now runs one of the fastest GPU supercomputers on the planet, a direct result of its $145 million Series B raise that lifted its valuation thirteenfold.
-The company claims its focus on causal AI—not merely correlation—offers a competitive edge that language‑model‑centric rivals lack.
+Owning the hardware could pay off, but it’s still a gamble.
+Alembic now runs one of the world’s fastest GPU supercomputers - a direct outcome of a $145 million Series B round that pushed its valuation up thirteen times.
+The company says its emphasis on causal AI, not just correlation, gives it a leg up over rivals that lean on pure language models.

-By locating the machines in neutral data centers, it can legally serve banks that are barred from public cloud services, a niche that could act as a barrier to entry for larger hyperscalers.
-Yet the market’s appetite for causal reasoning remains still unproven, and it's unclear whether proprietary data alone will sustain the promised advantage.
-The capital infusion also funds rapid scaling, but the speed at which customers adopt such infrastructure is still uncertain.
+By placing the machines in neutral data centres, Alembic can legally serve banks that aren’t allowed to use public cloud services - a niche that might keep bigger hyperscalers at bay.
+Still, the appetite for causal reasoning is largely untested, and it’s unclear whether proprietary data alone will hold the edge they promise.
+The fresh capital fuels rapid scaling, yet how quickly customers will actually adopt such heavy-weight infrastructure remains a question mark.

-In short, Alembic has built impressive hardware and secured sizable funding, but whether its strategy translates into lasting market traction is yet to be demonstrated.
-Time will reveal the outcome.
+In short, Alembic has assembled impressive hardware and locked in big funding, but whether that translates into lasting market traction is something we’ll have to watch unfold.

 Common Questions Answered